 […]

-The User Priority subfield contains the user priority value (0~7) of the data frames that are described by this element. .
-When the TCLAS element is present in the SCS Request frame containing this element, the User Priority subfield is set to the User Priority value specified in the TCLAS element.
+The User Priority subfield contains the user priority value (0~7) of the data frames that are described by this element.
+When an Intra-Access Category Priority element is present in the SCS Request frame containing this element, the User Priority subfield is set to the same value as the User Priority in the Intra-Access Category Priority element (#10071).
+When an Intra-Access Category Priority element is not present in the SCS Request frame containing this element and the TCLAS element is present in the SCS Request frame containing this element with the User Priority subfield set to a value 0 to 7(#10071), the User Priority subfield is set to the User Priority value specified in the TCLAS element..

 Do you agree to the resolution provided in doc 11-22/1436r5 for the following CIDs?